Frequently Asked Questions (FAQ)

 Who is considered a scientist or engineer? [top]

 In the SESTAT surveys' sampling frames, a scientist or engineer is an individual who holds a bachelor's degree or higher in a science, engineering, or health, or a science-, engineering-, or health-related field.
+Bachelor's or higher degree holders in a non-science, health, or engineering field who work in a science, engineering, or health related occupation are also considered a scientist or engineer for the sake of the survey.
 More specifically, the following list describes the degree fields the National Science Foundation nests beneath science and engineering or science- and engineering-related fields.

 Science and Engineering

 Computer and math sciences

 Science and Engineering related